alexasomba/firebirdcloud-rave-payment-gateway/README.md

 4. Select the Checksum Algorithm as MD5 and save your changes by clicking Submit.

 ## STEP 3: Adding the Rave Custom Payment Gateway
-Next, you need to Add the Paystack Payment Gateway to our system.
+Next, you need to Add the Rave Payment Gateway to our system.
 You can Add or Modify your current/preferred Payment Gateway within your Reseller account by following the steps given below:
 1. Login to your Reseller Control Panel.
 2. In the Menu, point to Settings -> Finance and Billing -> Payment Gateway and click List / Add.